po1sigala/live/02-Lesson-Plans/Part-Time/06-Week_Server-Side-APIs-dev/02-day/README.md

 * Utilize the Chrome DevTools Network Activity Tab.

-* Implement and utilize the response object from a fetch request.
+* Implement and utilize the Response Object from a fetch request.

 * Deconstruct multiple parameters in an API request URL.

-* Implement fetch options for the fetch request.
+* Implement fetch options for a fetch request.

 * Utilize document location to replace the URL in the browser.